-The Draft Strategy also enhances the potential to improve community liveability outcomes delivered through the Woollahra Voluntary Planning Agreement Policy (adopted 10 February 2020).
+The Strategy also enhances the potential to improve community liveability outcomes delivered through the Woollahra Voluntary Planning Agreement Policy (adopted 10 February 2020).
 These outcomes may be provided as a material public benefit or monetary contributions which can contribute to enhancing Double Bay's public domain through our Public Domain and Lighting Strategies.

-Sense of place - fine-grain urban form and land use mix
+• Sense of place - fine-grain urban form and land use mix

-The Draft Strategy recommends that building heights for a limited number of sites in the Centre are increased up to a maximum of six storeys with appropriate building envelopes, setbacks and transitions.
+The Strategy recommends that building heights for review sites throughout the Centre are increased from between four and six storeys with appropriate building envelopes, setbacks and transitions.
 The proposed building envelopes will maintain a sense of human scale throughout the Centre and increase passive surveillance in the Centre.
 The upper storey setbacks will provide opportunities for private open spaces and/or communal open spaces whilst mitigating excessive bulk and scale.